Can China become a 'peacemaker' in the Middle East? – DW – 04/27/2023

 Beijing views longstanding disputes between different countries as "destabilizing" and potentially risky to its long-term business interests.

-Dawn Murphy, an associate professor of international security studies at the US Air War College, told DW that "China's most important interests in the Middle East are acquiring resources and markets, which include economic and political interests."
+Dawn Murphy, an associate professor of national security strategy at the US National War College, told DW, "China's most important interests in the Middle East are acquiring resources and markets, which include economic and political interests."

 "China has an incentive to actually resolve these disputes, as it can benefit from stability in the region.
 Additionally, serving as a mediator gives China an opportunity to demonstrate that it's a great power that wants to contribute to peace and stability in the Middle East," she told DW.